Fall Maintenance Tips for Healthier Trees

 Reduced numbers of harmful organisms gives your trees time to heal from the trimming process without the threat of damage or disease.

 Investing the time and effort needed to maintain your trees during the fall can help improve tree health significantly over time.
+Contact

 Baumann Tree L.L.C. for help handling all your fall tree maintenance needs.